rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 # :material-power-plug-outline: Installing the Diode Plugin

 The Diode Plugin is an essential component for enabling automated data ingestion in NetBox.
 It provides direct integration with the NetBox ORM and manages API keys, allowing the Diode server to securely send validated, structured data.
-With this plugin, NetBox receives real-time inventory updates, facilitating continuous discovery, documentation, and synchronization of the network infrastructure.
+With this plugin, NetBox receives real-time inventory updates, facilitating continuous network infrastructure discovery, documentation, and synchronization.

 ## :simple-git: **Plugin Repository**
 Copy the link below or click to access the [Github Repository](https://github.com/netboxlabs/diode-netbox-plugin)